PharmaLedger-IMI/helmchart-ethadapter/charts/ethadapter/README.md

   - Org Account JSON - The confidential private key and address in JSON format, e.g. `{"privateKey":"0x1234567890abcdef", "address":"0x0987654321AbCdEf"}`

-**NOTE**: On a sandbox installation (with helm chart *smartcontract* installed) this helm chart auto-configures itself by reading Smart Contract Abi and address and Org Account from ConfigMap/Secret installed by helm chart *smartcontract*.
+**NOTE**: On a sandbox installation (with helm chart *smartcontract* installed) this helm chart auto-configures itself by reading Smart Contract Abi and address and Org Account from ConfigMap/Secret installed by helm chhart *smartcontract*.

 ## Usage